jonastemplestein/node-object-sync/README.md

  * What if not all objects are visible in the same way to all clients?
  * Deal with custom socket.io endpoints (trivial)
  * Buffer communication for N minutes and resend all communication if clients drop for a little bit.
- * buffer requests on client if disconnected
+ * Buffer and resend requests on client if disconnected
  * Don't use /socket.io endpoint by default
  * Serve client files from server
+ * Scale the whole shebang to MMORPG levels using RabbitMQ as routing backend

 License